 This can sometimes be mistaken as a nutrient deficiency, leading to growers exploring this route.
-By the time they realize nutrients were not the issue, it is too late.
+By the time they realize nutrients are not the issue, it is too late.

 Look for reduced vigor and overall health of your plants.
 Early detection of any pest or disease is key to regaining control.

-There are a number of ways to combat spider mites once you have identified them, ranging from miticides to actually fighting mites with more mites!
+There are a number of ways to combat spider mites once you have identified them.
+These methods range from chemical control to beneficial insects!

-The best plan of attack will depend on how serious your infestation is, whether you want to remain organic, your personal beliefs on pesticides, and more.
+The best plan of attack will depend on a few things.
+How serious your infestation is, whether you want to remain organic, your personal beliefs on pesticides, and more.

 What is the best treatment for spider mites?

 Miticides are a very effective spider mite treatment, but choosing the right one and using it correctly is tricky.
 With some general guidelines, these will be your best weapon against spider mites.

 We recommend using contact sprays instead of systemic sprays.
 This is because contact sprays stay on the foliage surface, whereas systemic sprays enter the living tissue of plants.

 Contact Miticide Sprays

 Contact sprays need to come in direct contact with the target pest.
 Apply liberally, completely covering larvae and eggs.
 You will need multiple applications over a few weeks.

 Try using multiple products every few days to prevent the spider mites from gaining a resistance to a certain pesticide.

 The best time to spray your plants with oil based pesticides is right as lights are about to turn off.
-Try and turn them off manually 15-20 minutes before you normally would, giving you enough time to spray your garden in low light before the plants need to be in darkness for the night.
+Shutting off your lights prior to when you normally do gives you more time to spray.

 Systemic Miticide Sprays

-Systemic products sold as miticides should never be used for consumable plants.
+Systemic products should never be used for consumable plants.

 These chemicals will live within the plant, and when you consume your harvest, you will be consuming these sprays.